Coverage Regardless of Fault

-This might involve a collision with another vehicle, or it could cover costs to fix your vehicle if you encounter a pothole or other hazard.
-This insurance applies only to your auto.
-It doesn't cover whatever your vehicle collided with - that would be covered under your property damage liability coverage if you were found legally responsible for the accident.
+Losses and damages that fall into this category of coverage include roll-over accidents, a collision with another vehicle or costs resulting from an encounter with a fixed object like a pothole, guardrail or light post.
+Collision coverage applies only to your vehicle, it doesn't cover whatever your vehicle collided with - that would be covered under property damage liability coverage if you were found legally responsible for the accident.

 Collision coverage is usually sold with a deductible amount.
-A deductible is the out-of-pocket expense the insured agrees to pay before any payment from the insurance company kicks in.
-Deductibles of $250, $500 or $1,000 are fairly common.
-As a general rule of thumb - the higher the deductible, the lower the corresponding coverage premium.
+A deductible is the out-of-pocket expense you agree to pay before any payment from the insurance company kicks in.
+Deductibles range from $0 - $2,000, but limits of $250, $500 or $1,000 are most common.
+Generally, the rule of thumb is the higher the deductible, the lower the corresponding coverage premium.